yogurt-foundation/yogurt-css-documentation/src/utility.md

 ## Writing Styles

-The idea of how the utility is actually work in the Yogurt CSS framework.
-To get you to understand it in a more comprehensive way, let have a look at below the two HTML and CSS writing examples.
+The idea of how the utility works in the Yogurt CSS framework.
+To get you to understand it more comprehensively, let have a look at the two HTML and CSS writing examples.

 ### Conventional Style